 Customers have the right to reject goods that do not meet the criteria.
 They can also demand a refund if they are not in acceptance.
 Accepting the sale of faulty goods or services would mean the customer:

-There would be no obligation by law for the seller to offer a refund to a customer if the person who bought it:
+Note: There is no obligation by law for the seller to offer a refund to a customer if the person who bought it:

 Note: Certain products must be faulty to get a refund (e.g. CDs, magazines, newspapers, and perishables).